 I work mainly in acrylics, occasionally in oils, and like to incorporate texture and other media such as ink, watercolour, pastel, and often a touch of gold.

 I consider myself a multi-disciplinary artist with a passion for bold colour as the unifying factor across all my work.

 I spent several years studying traditional bookbinding with a retired master binder and still enjoy making books and passing on the traditional skills to others.

 I enjoy using up scraps of paper and even ‘failed’ paintings to create tiny books and I am particularly fond of folded accordian structures.

 I love to learn new skills and have spent the last few years getting more involved with dyeing, particularly silk and wool.
 I dye my own fibre to spin my own yarn and my recent experiments have involved fusing dyed silks together into a paper like translucent material which I have combined with watercolour to create interesting abstract paintings.

 I love to work intuitvely, aiming to create a mood or feeling rather than a snapshot of what I see.
 I use painting as a tool to help me understand myself and make sense of the world and often surprise myself with the results.

 I love the ancient Greek idea that artists studios have a spirit (that they called a genius) living in the walls and it is this spirit that makes a painting good or bad.
 Before I came across this concept, I used to refer to my pixies who would stay up all night and correct my mistakes because a painting always has more to show you after you have stepped away and ignored it for a while.

-When not engaged in artistic pursuits, I am the creative half of Glendrian, a graphic design, web design and more recently a video editing business which I run with my husband Adrian.
+When not engaged in artistic pursuits, I am the creative half of Glendrian Creative, a graphic design and web design business which I run with my husband Adrian.
 I specialise in working with artists and creative makers to help overcome their fear of technology and put systems in place that work for them.